-SUMMARY OF AN ADDRESS GIVEN BY THE RT HON JEFFREY DONALDSON MP, CHAIRMAN OF THE CAUSEWAY INSTITUTE FOR PEACE-BUILDING AND CONFLICT RESOLUTION TO A CONFERENCE HOSTED BY THE HIGH PEACE COUNCIL TO MARK THE INTERNATIONAL DAY OF PEACE
+SUMMARY OF AN ADDRESS GIVEN BY THE RT HON JEFFREY DONALDSON MP, CHAIRMAN OF THE CAUSEWAY INITIATIVE FOR PEACE-BUILDING AND CONFLICT RESOLUTION TO A CONFERENCE HOSTED BY THE HIGH PEACE COUNCIL TO MARK THE INTERNATIONAL DAY OF PEACE

 KABUL – 22 SEPTEMBER 2012

 I want to thank the Chairman of the High Peace Council and his colleagues for inviting me to speak at this conference on International Peace Day in order that we might briefly share our experience of the peace process in Northern Ireland.
 At the beginning of my remarks, I would like to make clear that we have not come to Afghanistan to tell you what you should do and how you should do it.
 We do not offer a solution to the unique challenges that you face nor do we suggest that there is a template for peace in Afghanistan that has ‘Made in Northern Ireland’ stamped upon it.
 Our journey to peace continues and although it has faltered at times, the process has been successful in taking us to places we never imagined possible.
 Therefore, we do believe there are key lessons that can be drawn from our experience of peace building that may be of benefit to you as you continue your journey in the search for lasting peace and stability in this troubled land.